aws/aws-cdk/packages/@aws-cdk/aws-cloudfront-origins/README.md

   connectionAttempts: 3,
   connectionTimeout: Duration.seconds(5),
   readTimeout: Duration.seconds(45),
+  keepaliveTimeout: Duration.seconds(45),
   protocolPolicy: cloudfront.OriginProtocolPolicy.MATCH_VIEWER,
 });
 ```

-Note that the `readTimeout` property can extend its value over 60 seconds only if a limit increase request for CloudFront origin response timeout
+Note that the `readTimeout` and `keepaliveTimeout` properties can extend their values over 60 seconds only if a limit increase request for CloudFront origin response timeout
 quota has been approved in the target account; otherwise, values over 60 seconds will produce an error at deploy time.
 Consider that this value is
 still limited to a maximum value of 180 seconds, which is a hard limit for that quota.